Classes

 Curriculum

 All classes have a timetable of lessons in line with the National Curriculum, group projects and time for self-directed learning.
-A range of GCSE’s or portfolio style work will be offered for 14-16 year olds when our school has young people of that age.
+A range of GCSE’s is offered for 14-16 year olds.
 Supporting young people to develop as critical thinkers is key to our approach to teaching.

 All young people work closely with their teacher and parent/carer, to support their learning choices, pick up on any difficulties, and ensure their needs are being met within the classroom.

-In class 4 the class teacher helps each young person to construct their learning programme and to choose their GCSE’s or to outline their portfolios.
-Because class 4 actually represents four year groups combined (year 8-11), it allows us to broaden the curriculum and deepen the learning.
+At the end of Class 4 the class teacher helps each young person to construct their learning programme and to choose their GCSE’s or route that best supports their interests and next steps.

 Additional educational needs